favonia/cloudflare-ddns/docs/designs/features/ownership-model.markdown

 ## Core Model

-Ownership is the intersection of static yes-or-no predicates.
+Ownership is the intersection of static predicates.
+Run-time states do not change ownership.

 This project currently defines three predicates: